 Congressional App Challenge

-Officially launched by the U.S. House of Representatives in 2015, this nationwide effort allows students to compete against their peers by creating and an application or “app,” for mobile, tablet, or computer devices.
-The Challenge is designed to encourage students to learn how to code by creating their own applications, while highlighting the value of computer science and STEM education (Science, Technology, Engineering and Math).
+The Congressional App Challenge was launched by the U.S. House of Representatives in 2015.
+The Challenge allows students to compete against their peers by creating and an application or “app,” for mobile, tablet, or computer devices.
+The purpose of the competition is to encourage students to learn how to code by creating their own applications, while highlighting the value of computer science and STEM education (Science, Technology, Engineering and Math).

 Register and Submit

 The Congressional App Challenge is open to all students in the 8th Congressional District of Ohio who meet the eligibility requirements, regardless of coding experience.
-I strongly encourage students of all skill levels to participate and to learn how to create their own apps.
-Students entering the competition must submit their app via www.CongressionalAppChallenge.us during the Competition Submission Period that end at 11:59 PM Eastern Daylight Time on NOVEMBER 1ST, 2017.
+Students of all skill levels are encouraged to participate and learn how to create their own apps.
+The registration period is from June 4th to September 10th.
+Students must then submit their app via www.CongressionalAppChallenge.us during the Competition Submission Period that ends on October 15, 2018.

-The winner from Ohio's 8th Congressional District will be featured on www.CongressionalAppChallenge.us, and the winning app will also be on display in the U.S. Capitol, honoring the winners from across the country.
+The winner of Ohio's 8th Congressional District will be featured on www.CongressionalAppChallenge.us, and also on display in the U.S. Capitol Building in Washington, DC.

-For more information and to register, please visit the official Congressional App Challenge website at www.CongressionalAppChallenge.us or contact Sharon Hughes at 513-779-5400 or Sharon.Hughes@mail.house.gov.
+For more information and to register, please visit the official Congressional App Challenge website at www.CongressionalAppChallenge.us or contact Alissa Detrick at 937-339-1524 or Alissa.Detrick@mail.house.gov.